apache/arrow/docs/source/developers/cpp/windows.rst

    conda install -c conda-forge ninja pip install git+https://github.com/frerich/clcache.git

+If you are not using conda,
+`install Ninja from another source <https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages>`_ and optionally
+`install clcache from another source <https://github.com/frerich/clcache/wiki/Installation>`_ .

-Change working directory in ``cmd.exe`` to the root directory of Arrow and do an out of source build by generating Ninja files:
+After installation is complete, change working directory in ``cmd.exe`` to the root directory of Arrow and do an out of source build by generating Ninja files:

 .. code-block:: shell